Analysis on some infinite modules, inner projection, and applications

-For a projective variety $X$, property $\textbf{N}_{2,p}$ is a natural generalization of property $\textbf{N}_p$ due to M. Green.
-The linear syzygies of a given embedded variety give strong geometric information of the variety, mainly related the higher secant variety.
-Recently, Eisenbud, Green, Hulek, Popescu showed that under some $\textbf{N}_{2,p}~(p\ge 1)$ assumption, these syzygies restrict surjectively to linear sections in their `Restricting linear syzygies', \cite{EGHP1}.
-We consider in this section the behavior of the syzygies under inner projections and we present our main theorem on `embedded linear syzygies' which is the natural projection-analogue of the linear section case.
+Recently, D. Eisenbud et. al. showed that with assumption for some property $\textbf{N}_{2,p}$, the syzygies of $X$ restrict surjectively to the syzygies of linear sections in their paper `Restricting linear syzygies', \cite{EGHP1}.
+We consider in this section the behavior of the syzygies under inner projections and we present one of our main theorems on `embedded linear syzygies' which is the natural projection-analogue of the linear section case.